daneski13/Junco/CONTRIBUTING.md

 # Contributing

-**Always looking for the following contributions:**
+**Always accepting...**

-- Improving the case files and/or adding new cases see [quirks](./README.md#quirks) and [case](./README.md#case)
+- Improving the case files and/or adding new cases see, [quirks](./README.md#quirks) and [case](./README.md#case)
-- Markdown files - fixing typos and grammar or adding clarity
+- Markdown files - fixing typos / grammar or improving clarity, documentation, etc.

 **Wish list:**

+- **Revision 2.0**
-- Fixing the switch sockets / RGB to be right side up see [quirks](./README.md#quirks) (for a revision 1.1)
+  - Fixing the switch sockets / LED Holes to be right side up see [quirks](./README.md#quirks)
-- 50% Variant (no num-row)
-- Portable companion keyboard.
-Highly portable, no rotary, 50% Choc hot-swap variant (bluetooth, ZMK)

-Other types of contributions that align with goals similar to those expressed in [design philosophy](./README.md#philosophy) are welcome, but please open an issue first to discuss.
+  - Hardware-level handedness with an [unused pin](https://docs.qmk.fm/#/feature_split_keyboard?id=handedness-by-pin)
+  - Use holes instead of edge cuts for the LEDs to avoid the potential increased cost of the PCB

+If you have another idea, feel free to open an issue for discussion!

 ## Getting Started